NaerQAQ/NeruPractice/README.md

-# Neru Practice
+# Mochi (Neru Practice)

 This project is a private project created for the Neru server, and it is still in development and not stable.

 ## Advantageous Design

-These are the standout design elements we believe make Neru Practice superior.
+These are the standout design elements we believe make Mochi superior.

 ### High-Performance Design